Nanowire: Conductivity

 Several physical reasons predict that the conductivity of a nanowire will be much less than that of the corresponding bulk material.
 First, there is scattering from the wire boundaries, whose effect will be very significant whenever the wire width is below the free electron mean free path of the bulk material.
 In copper, for example, the mean free path is 40 nm.
 Copper nanowires less than 40 nm wide will shorten the mean free path to the wire width.
 Silver nanowires have very different electrical and thermal conductivity from bulk silver.

 Nanowires also show other peculiar electrical properties due to their size.
 Unlike single wall carbon nanotubes, whose motion of electrons can fall under the regime of ballistic transport (meaning the electrons can travel freely from one electrode to the other), nanowire conductivity is strongly influenced by edge effects.
 The edge effects come from atoms that lay at the nanowire surface and are not fully bonded to neighboring atoms like the atoms within the bulk of the nanowire.
 The unbonded atoms are often a source of defects within the nanowire, and may cause the nanowire to conduct electricity more poorly than the bulk material.
 As a nanowire shrinks in size, the surface atoms become more numerous compared to the atoms within the nanowire, and edge effects become more important.

-Furthermore, the conductivity can undergo a quantization in energy: i.e. the energy of the electrons going through a nanowire can assume only discrete values, which are multiples of the conductance quantum G = 2e2/h (where e is the charge of the electron and h is the Planck constant.
-See also the Quantum Hall effect).

-The conductivity is hence described as the sum of the transport by separate channels of different quantized energy levels.
+The conductance in a nanowire is described as the sum of the transport by separate channels, each having a different electronic wavefunction normal to the wire.
 The thinner the wire is, the smaller the number of channels available to the transport of electrons.

-This quantization has been demonstrated by measuring the conductivity of a nanowire suspended between two electrodes while pulling it: as its diameter reduces, its conductivity decreases in a stepwise fashion and the plateaus correspond to multiples of G.
+As a result, wires that are only one or a few atoms wide exhibit quantization of the conductance: i.e. the conductance can assume only discrete values that are multiples of the conductance quantum G_{0} = 2e^{2}/h (where e is the elementary charge and h is the Planck constant) (see also Quantum Hall effect).
+This quantization has been observed by measuring the conductance of a nanowire suspended between two electrodes while pulling it progressively longer: as its diameter reduces, its conductivity decreases in a stepwise fashion and the plateaus correspond approximately to multiples of G0.

-The quantization of conductivity is more pronounced in semiconductors like Si or GaAs than in metals, due to their lower electron density and lower effective mass.
+The quantization of conductivity is more pronounced in semiconductors like Si or GaAs than in metals, because of their lower electron density and lower effective mass.
 It can be observed in 25 nm wide silicon fins, and results in increased threshold voltage.
 In practical terms, this means that a MOSFET with such nanoscale silicon fins, when used in digital applications, will need a higher gate (control) voltage to switch the transistor on.